 This Marine Technician handles pre‐cruise, at sea, and post‐cruise duties for scientific research performed at sea.
 The ability to become recognized as an advocate of OSU's marine technological operational systems, with exemplary knowledge of current and historical configurations, troubleshooting, and repair on the bench or in the field, is vital to the success of the program.
 A successful Marine Technician can expect an evolving role with the potential to grow to a higher level position with increased responsibilities.

-The College of Earth, Ocean, and Atmospheric Sciences is an internationally recognized leader in the study of the Earth as an integrated system.
-It operates numerous state-of-the art laboratories and three oceanographic research vessels, the 177-foot ocean-going Oceanus, the 84-foot coastal research vessel Pacific Storm, and the 54-foot coastal research vessel Elakha.
+The College of Earth, Ocean, and Atmospheric Sciences (CEOAS) is an internationally recognized leader in the study of the Earth as an integrated system.
+It operates numerous state-of-the art laboratories and two oceanographic research vessels, the 177-foot ocean-going Oceanus, and the 54-foot coastal research vessel Elakha.
 The College has an annual budget of more than $50 million, with support coming from the National Science Foundation, National Oceanic and Atmospheric Administration, National Aeronautics and Space Administration and other federal agencies.
 It has more than 100 faculty, 200 graduate students and 600 undergraduate students.
 Graduate programs include M.S. and Ph.D. degrees in Ocean, Earth and Atmospheric Sciences; Geology; and Geography and a M.S. degree in Marine Resource Management.
 The college has undergraduate programs in Earth Sciences and Environmental Sciences, with several minors and certificate programs.

 Typically requires Bachelor's Degree in Science, Engineering, Oceanography, Electronics or equivalent combination of related specialized education and experience.
 Experience in designing, maintenance, calibration and repairing of scientific equipment or instrumentation.